cgq-qgc/HydroSensorReader/docs/README.md

-##Main package definition
+## Main package definition

 ### `file_reader`

-Implementation of diffenrents files readers. _Each python files contain a main laucher to the the class._
+Implementation of different file readers.
+_Each python file contains a main launcher to the class._

 * __compagny_file_reader__
 _- Reader of generated files comming from different probes or labs._
 * __web_page_reader__
-_- Web crawlers in charge of extracting the datas from web sites_
+_- Web crawlers in charge of extracting data from web sites_

 ### `file_parser`

-This package contain the classes responsible of the different files reading.
-More information abouts these package is available into them
+This package contains the classes in charge of reading the different files.
+More information about these packages is available in the code.
 * __abstract_file_parser.py__
     * __AbstractFileParser__
     _- Abstract class used as an interface to implement the others_